-Prerequisite: Sophomore standing or higher.
+Prerequisite: Sophomore standing or higher; or Freshmen Information Systems majors/minors with instructor permission.

 MIS 280 Commercial Website Development and Management

 This "hands-on" course provides students with the skills required to design and build commercial internet web sites.
 Students will learn how to develop quality sites by using ASP.NET, VB.NET, and JavaScript as well as interfacing to relational databases.
 Students will also learn how to plan and manage a commercial website.